Khalid-Hani/simplified-excel-dashboard/README.md

 For more details about the "Bike Buyer" dataset, refer to the [dataset ](https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx).

+## Acknowledgments
+This project was completed by following the instructions and guidance provided in the YouTube channel by [AlexTheAnalyst](https://www.youtube.com/@AlexTheAnalyst).
+Thank you for the insightful tutorials and practical data analysis techniques.

 ## Getting Started

 To explore the dashboard and examine the data cleaning process, follow these steps: